dorfingerjonas/movie-theater-template/README.md

 - NamedQueries
 - JsonValue

 ## Step 1: Create Project

 Acquire your ready-to-go project, using [this link](https://github.com/dorfingerjonas/movie-theater-template/generate).

-There are two `.sh` files in you project root directory, use them to create and start your derby db.
-Afterwards create your database locally in IntelliJ.
+There are two `.sh` files in your project root directory, use them to create and start your derby db.
+Afterward, create your database locally in IntelliJ.

 If this all works fine for you, start your project for the very first time.

-Now, you can read my description mindfully
+Now, you can read my description carefully.

-**Important:** Do not forgot to commit regularly!
+**Important:** Do not forget to commit regularly!

 ## Step 2: CLD and ERD

 ### CLD

 <img src="./images/cld.png" alt="cld" style="zoom:33%;" />

 ### ERD